PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 * Fixed: 1.6.24 introduced issues with unparsable product definition id's that are specified directly inside the product configuration.

 = 1.6.26 =
-* Fixed: Added support for dropship variables without having to create template form fields
+* Added: Added support for dropship variables without having to create template form fields